 It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder on a Mac to protect your work.

 However, setting up a simple system, as I have outlined above, does not take much time at all.

-If you manage your files correctly, you will be secure knowing that whatever goes wrong, your manuscript will always be safe and secure.
+If you manage your files correctly, you will be protected, knowing that whatever might go wrong, your manuscript will always be safe and secure.